mdn/content/files/en-us/web/api/service_worker_api/using_service_workers/index.md

 This could be for the following reasons:

 1. You are not running your application through HTTPS.
 2. The path to your service worker file is not written correctly — it needs to be written relative to the origin, not your app's root directory.
-In our example, the worker is at `https://mdn.github.io/sw-test/sw.js`, and the app's root is `https://mdn.github.io/sw-test/`.
-But the path needs to be written as `/sw-test/sw.js`, not `/sw.js`.
+In our example, the worker is at `https://bncb2v.csb.app/sw.js`, and the app's root is `https://bncb2v.csb.app/`.
+But the path needs to be written as `/sw.js`.
 3. It is also not allowed to point to a service worker of a different origin than that of your app.

 ![](important-notes.png)